 - The brightening solution which is commonly used is Oxalic Acid.

 - The staining, sealing & weatherproof can be any number of combinations.

-Oxalic Acid as a brightener solution is a poisonous, crystalline acid used in many industrial purposes including rust removal and bleaching.
+Oxalic Acid, as a brightener solution is a poisonous, crystalline acid used for many industrial purposes including rust removal and bleaching.
 It is both toxic and caustic.
 It also requires the use of high pressure to properly remove.

 Cedar Roof Maintenance

 Simply speaking cedar shakes or wood roofs should stay in their natural form as when they were installed.
 Cedar does not decay in and of itself.
 Only moisture and different infestations will decay cedar.
 Cedar does weather and needs to be maintained to last their designed life span.
 The only maintenance a cedar roof needs is a good cleaning every 5 to 10 years which is subjective on tree cover, moisture, and weather condition.

 Cedar is a natural insulator against the environment; competitors can’t come close to the thermal efficiency of wood.
 In fact, cedar has twice the thermal resistivity (R-value) of asphalt, 5 times that of slate, 8 times that of concrete, and hundreds of times that of metal and aluminum.

 Cedar roofs don’t decay, but they do weather.
 It has natural preservatives that resist moisture, decay, and insect damage.
 Although in warm, humid climates and on heavily shaded roofs, algae, moss, mold, mildew, lichen, and fungi will grow, because these organisms retain moisture the cedar will decay in time if not maintained.

 When new the shakes and shingles display the natural honey and cinnamon tones, and will later mature to a seasoned and distinguished-looking silvery gray when properly maintained.